-- To identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down. - To recommend to the Board their appointment and removal. - To review and recommend to the Board succession plan for the Senior Management. - To carry out evaluation of every Director's performance and /or to specify the manner for effective evaluation of performance of the Board, its committees and individual Directors to be carried out either by the Board, by the Committee (NRC) or by an independent external agency and review its implementation and compliance. - To formulate the criteria for determining qualifications, positive attributes and independence of a director. - To recommend to the Board a policy relating to the remuneration for the directors, key managerial personnel and other employees in terms of the provisions of section 178(4) of the Companies Act, 2013 and to carry out annual review of the Policy relating to the remuneration for the Directors, Managing Director and senior management in terms of Directions for Central Counterparties issued by RBI. - To scrutinize the candidature of Directors to -fit and proper test in terms of RBI CCP Directions and then recommend to the Board. - To determine/recommend the terms and conditions of the appointment/reappointment, compensation of the Managing Director and Chairperson of the Company. - To recommend to the Board the roles and responsibilities of Senior
+- To identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down. - To recommend to the Board their appointment and removal. - To review and recommend to the Board succession plan for the Senior Management.

+- To carry out evaluation of every Director's performance and /or to specify the manner for effective evaluation of performance of the Board, its committees and individual Directors to be carried out either by the Board, by the Committee (NRC) or by an independent external agency and review its implementation and compliance. - To formulate the criteria for determining qualifications, positive attributes and independence of a director. - To recommend to the Board a policy relating to the remuneration for the directors, key managerial personnel and other employees in terms of the provisions of section 178(4) of the Companies Act, 2013 and to carry out annual review of the Policy relating to the remuneration for the Directors, Managing Director and senior management in terms of Directions for Central Counterparties issued by RBI. - To scrutinize the candidature of Directors to -fit and proper test in terms of RBI CCP Directions and then recommend to the Board. - To determine/recommend the terms and conditions of the appointment/reappointment, compensation of the Managing Director and Chairperson of the Company. - To look into Governance issues of the Company. - Such other activities as may be delegated by the Board or as required under the Companies Act, 2013 as amended from time to time.